Discover the Beauty of Penstemon (Beardtongue)

 Benefits of Growing Penstemon:

-- Attracts Pollinators: Penstemon flowers are a magnet for hummingbirds and butterflies.
+- Attracts Pollinators: Penstemon flowers are a magnet for hummingbirds and butterflies, bringing life and movement to your garden.

-- Deer Resistant: Keep your garden safe from deer with this deer-resistant plant.
+- Deer Resistant: Keep your garden safe from deer with this naturally deer-resistant plant, ensuring your blooms remain untouched.

-- Drought Tolerant: Penstemon can withstand dry conditions, making it perfect for water-wise gardens.
+- Drought Tolerant: Penstemon can withstand dry conditions, making it perfect for water-wise gardens and areas with limited irrigation.

-- Adds Color and Texture: With its colorful blooms and interesting foliage, Penstemon enhances any landscape.
+- Adds Color and Texture: With its colorful blooms and interesting foliage, Penstemon enhances any landscape, providing visual interest throughout the growing season.

 Frequently Asked Questions About Penstemon